-But when we're talking about biblical poetry, and ancient Near Eastern poetry, generally we have a little different perspective.
-The key idea and the key method in ancient poetry is not necessarily rhyme or rhythm, there is a little bit of that but not a lot.
-Rather the hallmark of biblical poetry particularly and ancient near eastern poetry generally, is what's called parallelism.
+But when we're talking about biblical poetry and ancient Near Eastern poetry generally, we have a little different perspective.
+The key idea or the key method in ancient poetry is not necessarily rhyme or rhythm.
+There is a little bit of that, but not a lot.

+Rather, the hallmark of biblical poetry particularly and ancient Near Eastern poetry generally is what's called parallelism.
 That means that a statement is repeated or added to in a certain way that gives a repetition.
-You might call it thought rhyme rather than word rhyme.
-The book of Psalms is full of these sorts of things, there's several different categories and just to mention two or three.
-One is the standard normal parallelism, where the second line repeats the idea or the thought of the first line.
+We might call it thought rhyme rather than word rhyme.

+The Book of Psalms is full of these sorts of things.
+There are several different categories, just to mention two or three.
+One is the standard normal parallelism where the second line repeats the idea or the thought of the first line.

 The second approach to this is where the second line reverses the idea of the first line, antithetical parallelism.
-Or you may get a situation where the second line adds to the first line and then the third line adds to the second line, so it's sort of a step movement; a line at a time.
-Or you'll have a particular passage which we'll talk about in more detail later, a poetic form of parallelism which is called chiastic ABBA or cross shaped, where you've got the statement made, a second comment about that and then in the next line the second comment is picked up first and then the first part of the first line is commented on in the last half of the second line.
-So the first half of the first line and the second half of the second line go together and the opposite the first half of the second line and the last half of the first line go together, that's cross-shaped.
-Now we'll come back to that because it's an important point because that has a great deal to say about how we understand the Song of Solomon.
+Or you may get a situation where the second line adds to the first line and then the third line adds to the second line.
+So, it's sort of a step movement, a line at a time.

+Or you have a particular passage, which we'll talk about in more detail later, a poetic form, parallelism, which is called chiastic or cross-shaped, where you've got a statement made, a second comment about that, and then in the next line the second comment is picked up first, and then the first part of the first line is commented on in the last half of the second line.
+So, the first half of the first line and the second half of the second line go together, and the opposite, the first half of the second line and the last half of the first line go together.
+That's cross-shaped.

+Now we'll come back to that.
+It's an important point because that has a great deal to say about how we understand the Song of Solomon.
+But these are ways of expressing these thought rhymes.

-But these are ways of expressing these thought rhymes, a couple of examples from the Song of Solomon chapter two, the eighth verse "the voice of my beloved, behold he come leaping upon the mountains, bounding over the hills."
-"Leaping over the mountains, bounding over the hills," are not two separate ideas but two ways of saying the same thing, and that's parallelism in the full and normal sense of the word.
+A couple of examples from the Song of Solomon.
+Chapter 2, the eighth verse.
+The voice of my beloved, behold he comes leaping upon the mountains, bounding over the hills.

+Leaping on the mountains, bounding over the hills.
+Not two separate ideas, but two ways of saying the same thing.
+And that's parallelism in the full and normal sense of the word.

-Another example, chapter two, verse six.
-This is parallelism but it's a little different, in this one the second one adds to the first line.
-This poor young lady is madly in love with a guy; "Oh that his left hand were under my head and his right hand embraced me."
-She doesn't want both hands under her head, she wants one around her back and one on her head.
-So there's an adding to the idea here in this verse.
-We'll find many many examples of that through this book and in your other studies in Psalms and many of the prophets and other sorts of things.
-The standard mark of Hebrew poetry is parallelism, adding or saying the same thing in two or three different ways.
+Another example.
+Chapter 2, verse 6.
+This is parallelism, but it's a little bit different.
+In this one, the second line adds to the first line.

+This poor young lady is madly in love with the guy.
+Oh, that his left hand was under my head, and his right hand embraced me.
+She doesn't want both hands under her head.

+She wants one around her back and one under her head.
+So, there's an addition to the idea here in this verse.
+And we'll find many, many examples of that through this book and in your other studies in Psalms and in many of the Prophets and other sorts of things.